gardener/gardener/docs/proposals/26-workload-identity.md

 ### API Changes

-A new resource `WorkloadIdentity` in `security.gardener.cloud` API Group will be implemented.
+A new resource `WorkloadIdentity` in `authentication.gardener.cloud` API Group will be implemented.
 It will specify different characteristics of the JWT, like the value for the `aud` claim.
 The `WorkloadIdentity` resource will allow the token duration to be set by Gardener users so they can use tokens with shorter or longer validity compared to the default one.
 This duration will be ensured to be between certain limits of minimal and maximal validity, in order to avoid frequent token renewals as well as tokens with too long validity.

 Similarly to `providerConfig` in other APIs, `WorkloadIdentity` resource will